Vanguard vs Hargreaves Lansdown: what’s the difference?

 HL has a more complex fee structure with higher costs overall:

 - £11.95 fee for fund/ETF/share dealing (this may decrease depending on the number of deals).
-Ongoing charge figure (OCF) on each fund
+There's also an ongoing charge figure (OCF) on each fund

 The 0.45% fee looks competitive, but the dealing fees per trade add up, especially if you invest small amounts regularly.
 The OCF on funds averages 0.81% but can be over 1% in many cases.